 Other Charges (Recoveries) consist of, when applicable: Restructuring Charges, net of recoveries (defined below); Transition Costs (Recoveries) (defined below); net Impairment charges (defined below); Acquisition Costs (Recoveries); legal settlements (recoveries); specified credit facility-related charges; post-employment benefit plan losses; and commencing in Q2 2023, Secondary Offering Costs (defined below) and related costs pertaining to certain accounting considerations.
 We exclude these charges and recoveries because we believe that they are not directly related to ongoing operating results, and do not reflect expected future operating expenses after completion of these activities or incurrence of the relevant costs or recoveries.
-Our competitors may record similar charges and recoveries at different times, and we believe these types of charges and recoveries in assessing operating performance.
+Our competitors may record similar charges and recoveries at different times, and we believe these exclusions permit a better comparison of our core operating results with those of our competitors who also generally exclude these types of charges and recoveries in assessing operating performance.
 In addition, Other Charges (Recoveries) for Q3 2022 and YTD 2022 included approximately \$3 million and \$95 million, respectively, in charges and equivalent recoveries resulting from the Batam Fire.
 See note 12 to the Q3 2023 Interim Financial Statements.